Credit hours

 Content

-The course has a strong practical appeal, highlighting, however, paradigms, assumptions and concepts important for biodiversity surveys in general and for population monitoring in particular.
-Presented techniques and analyses are aimed at estimating parameters that are of utmost importance for wildlife monitoring and managing, namely: 1) biodiversity estimation (species richness estimators, rarefaction curves); 2) estimation of population abundance via line-transect sampling and through capture-marking-recapture protocols and 3) estimation of the probability of occupancy and detection of species.
-The course provides training at basic-intermediate levels in open access software traditionally used for the estimation of these parameters, including ESTIMATE S, DISTANCE SAMPLING, MARK and PRESENCE, among others.
+The course has a strong emphasis on tools, but it also recovers paradigms, assumptions, and concepts that are important for planning and execution of projects aimed at biodiversity sampling in general and population monitoring in particular.
+Techniques and analyses for estimating parameters central to wildlife monitoring and management will be presented, focusing on 1) estimation of biodiversity (species richness estimators, rarefaction curves); 2) estimation of population abundance via sampling in linear transects, via capture-mark-recapture protocols, and 3) estimation of species occupancy and detection probabilities, with examples of different parameterizations of existing models.
+The course provides basic to intermediate training in software and open access packages traditionally used to estimate these parameters, including ESTIMATE S, DISTANCE SAMPLING, MARK, PRESENCE, and the iNEXT, unmarked, and other R packages.

 Bibliography